rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 Despite living a less-than-five-minute commute to a world-class ski hill, I opted not to pay for a season’s pass this winter.
 Part of this decision was my notorious cheapness—but another part was my desire for simplicity.
 Regularly skiing at the ski hill means more wear and tear on your skis.
 I have run a quiver-of-one setup for downhill/touring skis for years now, and to get serious about resort riding would mean getting another pair of skis with alpine bindings rather than thrashing my lightweight touring skis.
 But more skis equals more bases to wax, more edges to sharpen, and more storage space required.
 Apply this same logic to nordic skiing, biking, climbing, and other outdoor hobbies, and suddenly your garage is a gear shop.

 I am as susceptible to gear marketing as anyone.
-With the utility I get from outdoor pursuits, it can be tempting to upgrade and tinker with equipment.
-If a hobby or passion brings you joy, shouldn’t your aim be to maximize that?
+With the utility I get from my toys, it can be tempting to upgrade and tinker.
+If a hobby brings you joy, shouldn’t your aim be to maximize that by purchasing the best possible equipment?
 However, unchecked expansion of one’s gear collection can lead to drawbacks like clutter and anxiety.

 There is something liberating about not having too many high-performing, expensive, depreciating assets like the toys I have mentioned.
 I am proposing here that at certain sweet spots, lower down on the price-to-performance curve, cheaper or older items can nonetheless offer tremendous utility.
 With some creativity, these items can often be revitalized or modified to perform in new or unanticipated ways.